NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Introduction

-We extensively evaluate NEARL-CLIP on three medical imaging datasets spanning three modalities (e.g., X-ray, MRI) and demonstrate state-of-the-art performance against existing methods.
-Our experiments show significant improvements in commonly used metrics, such as classification accuracy (up to \textbf{2.1\%} ACC gain on the pneumonia dataset~\cite{2018_cell_OCT_pneumonia_dataset}), demonstrating NEARL-CLIP's effectiveness and generalization in medical vision-language understanding.
-Notably, NEARL-CLIP integrates its two core modules with high parameter efficiency, requiring only \textbf{1.46M} additional learnable parameters.
+We extensively evaluate NEARL on three medical imaging datasets spanning three imaging modalities and demonstrate state-of-the-art performance against existing methods.
+Our experiments show significant improvements in commonly used metrics, such as classification accuracy (up to \textbf{2.3\%} relative ACC gain on the pneumonia dataset~\cite{2018_cell_OCT_pneumonia_dataset}), with only \textbf{1.46M} additional learnable parameters.